-Spring viraemia is typically found in carp species, earning it the name Spring Viraemeia of Carp Virus (SVCV).
-SVCV is a rhabdovirus (family Rhabdoviridae) and is tentatively placed in the genus Vesiculovirus.
+Spring viraemia is typically found in carp species.
 It is native to Russia and was thought to be brought over by moving fish stock.
 It infects freshwater species of the family Cyprinidae which includes bass, trout, pike, and carp.
 This disease is mainly found in farmed carp but has been observed in the wild.
 The pathogenicity of this virus depends on the infectious strain present in the water body.

-SVCV causes significant fish kills, especially in young fish where rates of mortality have been observed as high as 90%.
-This disease does not always lead to death, but does prompt a weakened immune response.
+Spring viraemia causes significant fish kills, especially in young fish where rates of mortality have been observed as high as 90%.
+This disease does not always lead to death but does prompt a weakened immune response.
 It spreads through parasitic invertebrates such as the carp louse and leech, feces, urine, dead skin mucous, and skin blisters.
 It is difficult to eradicate this viral disease without the destruction of all aquatic life.

 This disease is not harmful to humans through direct contact or ingestion.

 One symptom of this disease is lethargy.
 This can be observed in fish tanks with fish appearing to lie on their sides, usually at the bottom of tanks.
-In ponds fish congregate where water flow is slowest.
+In ponds, fish congregate where water flow is slowest.
 Other symptoms include dark skin, bulging eyes, and swelling of the stomach.
-For more symptoms of SVCV click here (http://www.thefishsite.com/diseaseinfo/1/spring-viraemia-of-carp/).
+For more symptoms of spring viraemia click here (http://www.thefishsite.com/diseaseinfo/1/spring-viraemia-of-carp/).

 Biology: The incubation period lasts 7 to 15 days, but some fish will carry the disease without symptoms.
 It spreads rapidly in water temperatures of 10 to 27 C. Morbidity and mortality rates vary with stress factors, population density, fish species, and water temperatures.
 SVCV reproduces in the endothelial cells in blood capillaries and cells of the nephron (the functional units of the kidney).